Criteria can be cumulatively evaluated in a points systems, ranging from 0-100 points. A breakdown of this point system can be summarized as follows:

 How actively does the company work to identify and mitigate bias in its AI systems?
 Bias in AI models can lead to harmful or dangerous outcomes, so addressing it is a core part of safety.

-10. Collaboration with External Experts and Safety Research
+Collaboration with External Experts and Researchers

 Does the company collaborate with external experts, research institutions, or industry groups to stay current with AI safety best practices and contribute to the broader AI safety community?